PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/TagMutations/variables/CREATE_USER_TAG.md

 ## Param

-Color of the tag.

-## Param

-Id of the parent tag.
+Id of the containing folder (optional).

 ## Param